Charitable Giving in Squamish

 Designated Endowment Funds

-By establishing a Designated Fund, you have the opportunity to designate which particular charity(s) you would like to support in perpetuity.
+By establishing a Designated Fund, you have the opportunity to dictate which particular charity(s) you would like to support in perpetuity.
 The SCF manages the annual distribution to those charities.
 Donors are able to establish a designated fund with an initial minimum donation of $10,000.

 Donor Advised Endowment Funds